sodhashaab/delta2-demo/README.md

 # delta2-demo
-this is a demo for create  git and github
+this is a demo for create  git and github.